The author is a guitarist and bassist with over 35 years of experience as a musician.

 2. You Know What Type of Music You Like

 And what you don’t!
 For a kid learning the guitar, part of the journey involves exploring musical genres and figuring out what lights your fire.
 Country?
 Metal?
 Jazz?
 When you’re a kid, choosing the right road can be pretty confusing.

 As an older guitar student, you’ve already straightened a lot of that out over the years.
 You’ve been exposed to different kinds of music, and your knowledge is much more advanced than when you were a kid.
 You know what you dig, and what you’d rather stay away from.

-This awareness is super helpful when it comes to picking the right starter guitar, and choosing lessons and music that will inspire you to practice.
-In this way, you’re a big step ahead of any teenager picking up guitar for the first time.
+This awareness is super helpful when it comes to picking the right starter guitar and choosing lessons and music that will inspire you to practice.
+In this way, you’re a big step ahead of any teenager picking up the guitar for the first time.

 3. You’re More Disciplined

 So maybe you let the laundry pile up now and then, and you have trouble saying no to a piece of chocolate cake, but I’d guess you are still much more disciplined than the average teenager.

 If you’ve managed to accomplish things like graduation from college, holding down a decent job, raising a kid, or maintaining a home you’ve proven you certainly have the discipline to learn guitar.
 It’s just a matter of putting your mind to it if it is something you really want to do.